Metatheria

 Metatheria is a mammalian clade that includes all mammals more closely related to marsupials than to placentals.
 First proposed by Thomas Henry Huxley in 1880, it is a more inclusive group than the marsupials; it contains all marsupials as well as many extinct non-marsupial relatives.

-There are three extant subclasses of mammals, one being metatherians:
+It is one of two groups placed in the clade Theria alongside Eutheria, which contains the placentals.
+Remains of metatherians have been found on all of Earth's continents.